Bäckadräkten: Reception

 Bäckadräkten's release was covered by news outlets in Sweden, the UK, Finland, and South Africa.
 The Swedish Institute announced the release on the official Facebook page of Sweden, and the Hälsingland Heritage Association included a photo of Clue wearing Bäckadräkten on the back cover of the 2022 edition of their annual publication, Hälsingerunor.
 The release sparked discussions on social media about the relationship between gender and folk tradition.
 Many in the media and Sweden's folk community welcomed the development.
 Culture critic and Borås Tidning journalist Agnes Brusk Jahn praised what she saw as the potential for non-binary Swedes to participate more in folk traditions.
 Independent Online lifestyle writer Thobile Mazibuko described the costume as an innovative development with the potential for contributing to a more respectful and curious world.
 BBC culture writer Matilda Welin described a need for folk costumery to evolve, calling Bäckadräkten "the Scandinavian folk clothing right for now".
 The Swedish Institute for Language and Folklore credited the costume with encouraging growth in the folk community.

 Resisting the broader social change they associate with Bäckadräkten, many social media users and folks arts participants expressed discomfort with what they say is a validation of the non-binary gender identity.
 Clue referred to detractors within the Swedish folk community as the dräpo (an allusion to Säpo), saying: "Many people feel threatened, they feel that men and women are being blurred".
 As of July 2022, Clue had not heard any opinions from the organization responsible for maintaining the definition of the official national costume of Sweden.
+Critical response calmed in the years following 2022, though when Bäckadräkten was featured on Wikipedia's main page in 2024, Clue received a homophobic email.
+Clue said that if the article got 60,000 clicks that day but solicited only one such reaction, they're not concerned.

-Clue welcomed the discussion, hoping it results in greater awareness of non-binary and transgender identities.
+Clue has welcomed discussion of the costume, hoping it results in greater awareness of non-binary and transgender identities.
 Clue responded to critics by making clear that the presence of a new costume does not necessitate the elimination of any others.
 The availability of Bäckadräkten, Clue pointed out, simply provides a folk costume option that anybody can use, regardless of gender.